cirovitale/TRACE/README.md

     - Create a file called `.env` in the `server` directory.
     - Add the following variables, populating it with the specified credentials:
     `GITHUB_API_TOKEN="" OPENAI_API_KEY="" OPENAI_ORGANISATION_ID="" GOOGLE_API_KEY=""`.
+    It is important to note that entering these configuration credentials is *optional*.
+However, by entering them all, the tool will be able to operate to its full potential.

 3. **Create Virtual Environment `venv`**
     - Navigate to the `server` directory and run: